Tanauan, Batangas: History

 Tanauan was founded by the Augustinians in 1584 on the northwestern bay of Taal Lake (formerly Bombon Lake), called Tanauan Bay.
-Lookout towers were associated with 16th and 17th century churches to forewarn of Moro raids.
-"Old Tanauan" (Tagalog: Lumang Tanauan) included such lookout tower and associated sapao (built-up structures in the water).
+Watchtowers were built alongside 16th and 17th century churches to forewarn of Moro raids.
+"Old Tanauan" (Tagalog: Lumang Tanauan) included such a watchtower and associated sapao (sunken ruins).
 The 1754 eruption of Taal Volcano forced the town inhabitants to initially move to Sala.
 Subsequently, both towns moved again later that year to Tanauan's current location, in which Sala is now a barrio.

 Tanaueños have displayed characteristics of personal independence and nationalism since early history.
-The town is called the cradle of noble heroes due to its contribution to the revolutionary movement of its sons Apolinario Mabini, the brains of Katipunan, and later by the statesman José P. Laurel.
+The town is called the cradle of noble heroes due to its contribution to the revolutionary movement of its sons Apolinario Mabini, the Brains of the Revolution, and later by the statesman José P. Laurel.
 Also, three Tanaueños served as governors of Batangas, namely: José P. Laurel V, Modesto Castillo and Nicolas Gonzales.

 From 1903 to 1906, during the American occupation, it was consolidated with the municipality of Talisay and became the seat of the municipal government.
 In 1904, the barrios of Balaquilong (Balakilong), Bayuyungan, Binirayan (Berinayan), Bugaan, and San Gabriel were ceded to Taal by virtue of Act No. 1244; these barrios would eventually be returned to Talisay and later form the present-day Laurel.

 Recent events include the assassination of its former mayor, Cesar V. Platon, by NPA rebels on May 7, 2001, as he was running for the governorship of Batangas.
 This happened in Tuy a few days before the election.
 On July 2, 2018, then-mayor Antonio Halili, noted for public humiliation campaigns against criminals and drug pushers, was shot and killed during the flag raising ceremony at the city hall at age 72.